ktenzer/keithtenzer.com/_posts/2025-04-4-AI_The_Age_of_Agentic.md

 Conversations are very verbose and happen in real-time.
 To handle a conversation of unlimited size over unknown duration, a layer between the human and LLM which can effectively stream tokens is required.
 In addition, the conversation must be persisted, so that it isn't lost or forgotten.

 ### Non-Conservation-Driven Approach
 An LLM is a generalist and will always require specialist tools to complete tasks.
-These tools could be other LLMs/SLMs, Inference, Retrieval-Augemented-Generation, even sub-agents (any external API).
+These tools could be other LLMs/SLMs, Inference, Retrieval-Augemented-Generation, even sub-agents.
 A tool will often be used in the background, without direction of a human.
 In addition, such tools will be coupled with business processes to achieve meaningful outcomes.

 Lets consider a high-level architecture.
 ![Agentic architecture](/assets/2025-04-02/AI_Agentic_Architecture.png)